tttapa/Control-Surface/doxygen/pages/MIDI-over-USB.md

 #### HIDUINO MIDI over USB
 Finally, when you know that everything is working the way you want it, you can change the baud rate to the official MIDI baud rate of 31250, by using the `USBMIDI_Interface`, uploading the sketch, and flashing the HIDUINO MIDI firmware using Flip or dfu-programmer.
 You can now just plug it into your computer, and it will be recognized as a MIDI device, you don't need to run Hairless anymore.

+#### USBMidiKliK
+The HIDUINO firmware is rather old, and there's a newer alternative that combines the MIDI USB and Serial USB modes in a single firmware: [USBMidiKliK](https://github.com/TheKikGen/USBMidiKliK).
+This means that you should be able to program the Arduino and use MIDI over USB without swapping firmwares all the time.
+I haven't tried this myself, but it looks promising.

 ## Boards with a single-purpose USB-to-TTL chip
 _Arduino Nano, Arduino Duemilanove, Chinese Uno & Mega clones ..._